JasonBock/Rocks/docs/notes/281 - Duplicate Type Names Cause Compilation Issues.md

 https://learn.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.projectreference.aliases?view=roslyn-dotnet-4.7.0

 `ITypeSymbolExtensions.GetFullyQualifiedName()` looks like the logical place to do this, but it requires a `Compilation` object.
 When I set this with `TypeReferenceModel`, it's stored in a property, but that method is called in multiple places.
 I'll have to see just how pervasive this would be...

+OK, in the code gen test app, I'll need to find which assemblies have an alias, add that to the top of the file that does code gen, **and** add that to any type I'm passing to `Rock.Create()` and `Rock.Make()`.